montumodi/mongodb-atlas-api-client/README.md

 More details - https://docs.atlas.mongodb.com/reference/api/custom-roles-get-single-role/

 ### customDbRole.getAll([options]) ⇒ <code>Promise</code>
-Function - Returns all the users.
+Function - Returns all the roles.
 Pagination can be controlled via options object.

 **Returns**: <code>Promise</code> - - promise which resolves on success and rejects on error